fbeuster/beuster-se/README.md

 ```
 to start the setup routine.
 Follow the simple instructions to setup the configuration, including database settings, administrator information, themes and more.

+Also make sure, that the cache and cache/locale directory are writable for the web page.

 ### Notice
 While there is a setup routine available, it is in its first revision, so be aware of potential bugs (there are a few todos left...).
 Also, the setup routine is a basic HTML form as of now, no styling or interactive scripts yet.